- Political parties are vehicles of federal sharing of political power and are negotiators of social divisions in the arena of democratic politics.

 - Its supporters are farmers, agricultural labourers and intelligentsia.
 In West Bengal CPI(M) has enjoyed power without a break, for 30 years.

-- It was formed in 1925, believes in Marxism-Leninism, secularism and democracy.
+- It was formed in 1925, with beliefs in Marxism-Leninism, secularism and democracy.
 It is opposed to the forces of communalism and secessionism.
 It believes that parliamentary democracy helps the interests of farmers, the working class, and the poor.

 - It aims and propagates unity and coming together of all left parties to form a United Left Front.